berkaycagir/eksi2yuz/README.md

 ## Data persistence

-Python's [pickle](https://docs.python.org/2/library/pickle.html) module is being used for data persistence; and quite frankly I think that's enough for this.
+Python's [pickle](https://docs.python.org/2/library/pickle.html) module is being used for data persistence; and that's probably more than enough for this.

 ## Contribution